 California has a built-in waiting period of six months between the date papers are served to the respondent and the date a divorce can be finalized.
 The thought behind that delay is to give the parties an opportunity to cool down and confirm within themselves that they want to go through with the divorce.
 At any time before the divorce is finalized, the petitioner may halt the process by filing a request for dismissal with the court.
 The respondent does not have that power.

 The actual time it takes to finalize a divorce is usually much longer than those six months.
 The current average is about 15 – 18 months.
 While court backlog plays some role in this dilation, the prime contributors are the dynamics of the process of reaching agreements between the spouses.

 Once agreements are reached, whether in court or out of court, they must be ratified by a judge.
 The judge will thoroughly review all paperwork, evidence, and statements to ensure that nothing is left out and that the results are within the boundaries of applicable law.
 Once satisfied, the judge will sign the final divorce decree, and the divorce will then be legally official and enforceable.

 One size does not fit all.

-The above steps only reflect the typical way divorces proceed in the State of California.
+The above steps only reflect the typical way of a California divorce process.
 There are alternative scenarios or additional steps which may present themselves under certain circumstances.
 Among other reasons, this is why working with an experienced divorce attorney is advisable.
 At Hoover Krepelka, our team of lawyers knows the possibilities and which ones will work best in your case.
 We invite you to contact us today.